irontec/ivozprovider/doc/sphinx/administration_portal/brand/clients/virtual_pbx.rst

         Related sections are hidden consequently and the client cannot use them.

     Billing method
-        When billing feature is enabled determines when calls will be priced.
+        When billing feature is enabled determines when calls will be priced. 'none' disables billing.
         See :ref:`Billing` section.

     Geographic Configuration
         General client configuration for language and timezones.
 Most of the settings in the section can be